noct-lang/noct/spec/noct-spec.rst

 -----------

 A tuple type is a compound of multiple different subtypes.
 Like an array, the size of a tuple is defined at compile-time.
+A tuple can be empty, in this case, the empty-tuple acts like the 'void' type in C.

 .. code-block::